-- Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
-Safety communication with project field staff on all work shifts continues on an ongoing basis to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Reviewed and commented on proposed design variance requests associated with a potential impact on project safety. - Coordinated with EMU and CEMOF design staff and updated the hazard analysis of the proposed EMU electrification work flow processes at the vehicle equipment maintenance facility. - Provided inspection of new contractor equipment to be used on the ROW prior to being placed into service. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - Participated in the FTA PCEP quarterly meeting update. - In partnership with the contractor, assess the status and reinforce the application of project safety measures initiated as a result of prior incidents. - Working on SCADA Certifiable Elements List for SCADA Contract.
+- Co-chaired the monthly PCEP Safety and Security Certification and Fire / Life Safety Committee meetings. - Project staff provided input and continued its participation in the BBII monthly "All Hands" contractor workforce safety meetings.
+Safety communication with project field staff on all work shifts continues on an ongoing basis to discuss project related hazards and mitigation initiatives. - Continued to provide input and oversight of the contractor SSWP safety provisions and ongoing safety construction oversight and inspections. - Provided inspection of ongoing contractor field activities and conducted site visits in preparation of new construction activities. - Participated in weekly project coordination meetings with the contractor to review open issues and recommended action items. - In partnership with the contractor, reinforced the application of project safety measures initiated as a result of prior incidents. - Coordinated with staff in preparation of the beginning of the tunnel project contract scope of work.
+Initiated development of the contract safety and security certifiable items list. - Continued working on certifiable elements list for SCADA contract.

 - Monthly safety communication meetings continue to be scheduled for the Project Safety and Security Certification Committee, Fire/Life Safety Committee, and other project-related contractor and JPB safety meetings to discuss safety priorities. - Continue focus on performing site safety inspections on the OCS foundation, pole installations, potholing, and tree trimming field work to assess safety work practices and identify additional opportunities for improvement.
-Conduct contractor equipment inspections. - Finalize the Hazards Analysis on the electrification of CEMOF shop to ensure safety while performing maintenance on the EMUs.
+Conduct contractor equipment inspections. - Initiate safety and security oversight of the tunnel project contract activities. - Review and update the PCEP Safety and Security Management Plan to reflect new construction phase activities. - Participate in the System Integration Committee and Rail Activation Committee meetings.